LendingClub logo

 It depends on how you plan to use your loan.
-Debt paydown loans are a great option to pay down or consolidate multiple debts, while cash loans may be a better fit for a single large expense.
+Direct Pay loans are a great option to pay down or consolidate multiple debts, while cash loans may be a better fit for a single large expense.

-Debt paydown loans have a lot of benefits that other options don’t, including:
+Direct Pay loans have a lot of benefits, including:

-• Easier debt consolidation: If you want a loan to help pay down or consolidate multiple other debts, debt paydown loans can take some work off your plate.
-You add up to 12 creditors to pay, and we send the money to them directly.
+• Debt consolidation: If you want a loan to help pay down or consolidate multiple other debts, Direct Pay loans can take some work off your plate.
+With LendingClub, you add up to 12 creditors to pay, and we send the money to them directly.

-Getting the most out of your debt paydown loan
+Getting the most out of your Direct Pay loan

-If you've decided a debt paydown loan could be the right fit for you, the application process will look similar to a cash loan.
+If you've decided a Direct Pay loan could be the right fit for you, the application process will look similar to a cash loan.
 The main difference is that you’ll add the creditors you want to pay as part of your To-Do List.
-Note that debt paydown loans can’t be used to pay mortgages, auto loans, or student loans, but you should be able to add most other major creditors.
+Note that Direct Pay loans can’t be used to pay mortgages, auto loans, student loans, business loans, or existing LendingClub personal loans.

-Once you’ve been approved, creditors typically get their money within a few days to a couple of weeks, depending on how they receive the transfer money.
+Once you’ve been approved, creditors are typically paid within a few days to a couple of weeks, depending on how they accept payments.

-Don't stop making your regular payments until the creditors confirm they’ve received our payment—otherwise you may end up with late fees.
-If you make an extra payment before the transfer is completed, you’ll typically receive a refund for any overpayment.
+Continue making your regular payments until the creditors confirm they’ve received and applied our payment—otherwise you may end up with late fees.
+If you make an extra payment before the transfer is completed, you’ll typically receive a refund for any overpayment from your creditor.
+Reach out to them for any clarification.

-Once you're sure the transfer was received, contact your creditors directly to close your paid accounts.
+Once you're sure the payment was received, contact your creditors directly to close your paid accounts.

 Keep more of what you earn and earn more on what you save.

-Check your rate.
-It won’t impact your credit score.2
+Checking your rate won’t impact your credit score.2

 Keep more of what you earn and earn more on what you save.
 Privacy & Security